 The Dairy Industry in New York

 New York is a top producer of dairy products in the country, and dairy is the State’s number one agricultural sector.
-Currently, New York has nearly 4,000 dairy farms with a total of 623,000 dairy cows.
-In 2017, 14.9 billion pounds of milk was produced, approximately seven percent of the country’s total milk supply, making New York the third largest dairy producing state in the nation.
-New York is also a leading producer in the country of sour cream, cottage cheese, and creamed cheese.
-Total cheese production, excluding cottage cheeses, also continues to grow, accounting for more than 800 million pounds last year.
+Currently, New York has nearly 3,600 dairy farms producing more than15 billion pounds of milk, approximately seven percent of the country’s total milk supply.
+New York is also a leading producer in the country of yogurt, cottage cheese and creamed cheese.
+Total cheese production also continues to grow, accounting for more than one billion pounds last year.

 About the Great New York State Fair

-Founded in 1841, the Great New York State Fair is America’s third largest state fair.
-The Fair showcases the best of New York agriculture, provides top-quality entertainment and is a key piece of Governor Cuomo’s CNY Rising strategy of growing the Central New York economy through tourism.
-Fair attendance is up more than 40% since the beginning of more than $120 million in investments, with 1.27 million people attending the Fair in 2018.
-The 2019 Fair runs from August 21 to September 2.
-Information about the Fair can be found here.
+The Fair continues through Monday, September 5.
+Founded in 1841, the Great New York State Fair showcases the best of New York agriculture, provides top-quality entertainment and is a key piece of the state’s CNY Rising strategy of growing the Central New York economy through tourism.
+The 2022 Fair begins Wednesday, August 24, and continues through Monday, September 5.

 The New York State Fairgrounds is a 375-acre exhibit and entertainment complex that operates all year.
-A year-round schedule of events is available here.
-Find the Great New York State Fair on Facebook, follow @NYSFair on Twitter, on Snapchat at nysfair and enjoy photos from the Fair on Flickr.
-Also, New Yorkers are invited to send their ideas for the Great New York State Fair at firstname.lastname@example.org.
+Audiences are encouraged to learn more about the Great New York State Fair online, and follow the fun on Facebook, Twitter, and Instagram.
+Guests are invited to see photos from the Fair on Flickr and ideas are always welcome.
+New Yorkers are encouraged to send suggestions via email to email@example.com.